lauuramarttin/GVSU-CIS350-DynamicDuo/README.md

 TrainHub Website

 This project uses C++ to simulate a train network, with core functionality to read initial data from text files to populate a train list and passenger map.
-Key functions will include adding/removing passenger trips, displaying passenger trip details, listing passengers on specific trains, and ordering passengers alphabetically across trains.
+Key functions will include adding/removing passenger trips, displaying passenger trip details and listing passengers on specific trains.
 Following the C++ backend, a frontend website will be developed to present and manage this data interactively for users

 ## Team Members and Roles